mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-experimental/index.md

 # Description
-This section lists commands that are under development and subject to change.
+The `dcos experimental` command lists commands that are under development and subject to change.

 # Usage